You are listening to the Sean Hannity Radio Show Podcast.

 I could run the math.

-You know, you think if I'm reading that my hometown is experiencing an epidemic of shootings, that young people and even even two-year-old tots are being killed with stray bullets being fired at them or whatever.
+You know, you think if I'm reading that my hometown is experiencing an epidemic of shootings, that young people and even two-year-old tots are being killed with stray bullets being fired at them or whatever.

 All lives matter.

-You know, guarding the streets of of that city and doing something productive instead of chanting pigs in a blanket, fry 'em like bacon, hands up, don't shoot.
+Why aren't they in Chicago, you know, guarding the streets of that city and doing something productive instead of chanting pigs in a blanket, fry them like bacon, hands up, don't shoot.

 What do we want dead cops?